dirtsimple/imposer/README.md

 And then users who want to impose product definitions in their state files would `require` your state file before adding in their own YAML or JSON with product data.
 Any PHP they defined after `require`-ing your state file would then run after your own PHP code, allowing others to further extend and build on what you did.

-If you're distributing your state as part of a wordpress theme plugin, you can include the state file as `default.state.md` in the root of your plugin, or inside an `imposer/` subdirectory.
+If you're distributing your state as part of a wordpress theme or plugin, you can include the state file as `default.state.md` in the root of your plugin, or inside an `imposer/` subdirectory.
 Users can then `require "your-theme-or-plugin-name"` to load the default state file.
 If on the other hand you're distributing it as a `composer` package, it would work the same way  except people would `require "your-org/your-name"` to load its default state file.

 You can of course have state files besides a default: you can use them to provide a variety of profiles for configuring your plugin or theme.
 For example, if your theme has various example or starter sites, you can define them as state files, and people could import them with `imposer apply my-theme/portfolio`, to load the `portfolio.state.md` in the root or `imposer/` subdirectory of your theme.
 Such state files can depend on other state files, and users can build their own state files on top of those, using `require`.